Yingrjimsch/grgry/README.md

 ```

   ###  Update
-  To update grgry you can either install it again following the example above or you can make use of the update command which automatically switches to the latest version
+  To update grgry you can either install it again following the example above or you can make use of the update command which automatically switches to the latest version.

-  In unix systems this can be done by
+  In unix systems this can be done by:

   ```bash
   sudo -E grgry update